robbiejaeger/memento-mori/README.md

 ### Features - In Progress

 * [X] Build Express server to serve static assets
-* [ ] Add app manifest to enable PWA home screen icon
 * [X] Request permission from the user for Push Notifications in the browser
 * [X] Send a basic push notification activated from the browser
 * [ ] Add relevant information and image to the push notification for this app
 * [ ] Handle what happens when the push notification is clicked
+* [ ] Add app manifest to enable PWA home screen icon

+Push Service specifics:
+* [ ] Get subscription object from browser
+* [ ] Setup DB on Express server to hold onto subscription object